SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 **No matter what is asked from us, we moderate the post and educate the user, the [be nice policy][2] is our bible.**

-Do not advertise or make a reference the room out of the blue.
-If it is relevant to the conversation at hand, fine, but on Stack Overflow, don't say anything unless someone directly asks.
+Do not advertise or make a reference to the room out of the blue.
+If SOCVR is relevant to the conversation at hand, fine, but on Stack Overflow, don't say anything unless someone directly asks.
 On MSO, you can give some details about the room if it could be relevant/useful in a discussion.